Incoterms® 2020 Overview and Comparison

 |---|---|---|

-| Total Control | EXW or FCA | You control the logistics chain, choose the carrier, and manage costs.
-FCA is generally better than EXW as the seller handles export clearance. |
+| Total control | EXW or FCA | You control the logistics chain, choose the carrier, and manage costs.
+FCA is generally preferable to EXW because the seller handles export clearance. |

-| Seller to handle Freight | CPT or DAP | Seller arranges transport.
-Use DAP if you want risk to stay with the seller until arrival.
-Use CPT if you are okay taking risk during transit. |
+| Seller to handle freight | CPT or DAP | The seller arranges transport.
+Use DAP if you want risk to remain with the seller until arrival.
+Use CPT if you are comfortable bearing risk during transit. |

-| Door-to-Door Service | DDP | "Hassle-free" for the buyer, but ensure the seller can legally handle Australian GST/Customs. |
+| Door-to-door service | DDP | Hassle-free for the buyer, but ensure the seller can legally handle Australian GST and customs obligations. |

-| Sea Freight (Bulk) | FOB or CIF | Classic sea terms.
-Use FOB if you want to select the shipping line; CIF if you want the seller to manage it. |
+| Sea freight (bulk) | FOB or CIF | Classic sea terms.
+Use FOB if you want to select the shipping line; use CIF if you want the seller to arrange it. |

 5. Summary